KaddeOucif/neo4j_workshop_basics/README.md

 ## WORKSHOP: NEO4J BASICS
 An introduction to neo4js graph database.
 In this workshop, we will be highlighting the basic queries for working with the Cypher Query Language.

+## Prerequisites
+Before starting, make sure you got [Neo4j Desktop](https://neo4j.com/download/) downloaded.
+You can also use the [Neo4j Sandbox](https://neo4j.com/sandbox/), but please use it as a last resort as you'd only have access for a couple of days.

 <details>
 	<summary> <b> 1.
 CONSTRAINTS </b></summary>
 	<br>